-Business and social impact has been added to your bookmarks.
+Business and social impact has been saved

 Growth will involve engaging with the social needs and complexities of emerging and frontier markets.
 These issues are no longer just the government’s responsibility, or purely philanthropic efforts.